andikatjacobdennis/UML/README.md

 ---

-Certainly!
-Below, I'll include PlantUML code for each UML relationship type along with explanations.
-You can use these `.puml` code snippets to generate corresponding diagrams in PlantUML.

----

 ## UML 2.5 Arrow Types and Their Meanings

 UML diagrams use a variety of arrows to represent different kinds of relationships, flow of control, and data exchanges.
 Below is a list of the main arrow types used in UML 2.5 and their associated meanings, along with the corresponding PlantUML code for each type.